Travelport-xx/travelport-uapi-tutorial/lesson2.md

 ### Decoding The Result

 To understand the decoding taking place in the client code of Lesson 2, it may be useful to examine the XML that is actually returned via the network from the uAPI server to our client.
-This is example is edited for space:
+This example is edited for space:

 ```xml
  <?xml version="1.0" encoding="UTF-8"?><SOAP:Envelope xmlns:SOAP="http://schemas.xmlsoap.org/soap/envelope/">